Special tests of upper extremity

 - Empty can test

 - The patient stands or sits with their arms at their sides.
-The patient abducts their arm to 90 degrees, with their elbow extended.
-The patient internally rotates their shoulders so that their thumbs point towards the floor.
+The patient abducts their arm to 90 degrees, elbow extended, then internally rotates the shoulder so the thumb points toward the floor.
 The examiner applies downward pressure on the patient’s wrist or forearm.

 - Tests the supraspinatus muscle

 - The patient stands or sits with their arms at their sides.
-The patient abducts their arm to 90 degrees, with their elbow extended.
-The patient internally rotates their shoulders so that their thumbs point towards the floor.
+The patient abducts their arm to 90 degrees, elbow extended, then internally rotates the shoulder so the thumb points toward the floor.
 The examiner applies downward pressure on the patient’s wrist or forearm.

-- The patient sits comfortably, and the examiner stands behind them.
-The examiner stabilizes the patient’s scapula (shoulder blade) with one hand to prevent scapular movement during the test.
-The examiner passively flexes the patient’s arm forward while internally rotating it, bringing the greater tuberosity of the humerus (the bony bump on the upper arm) under the acromion.
+- The patient sits comfortably while the examiner stands behind them, stabilizing the patient’s scapula with one hand to prevent scapular movement.
+The examiner passively flexes the patient’s arm forward while internally rotating it, bringing the greater tuberosity of the humerus under the acromion.

 - Tests for impingement

-- Positive: The patient reports pain or tenderness during arm movement, particularly in the anterior or lateral aspect of the shoulder.
+- Positive: the patient reports pain or tenderness during arm movement, particularly in the anterior or lateral shoulder

-- The patient sits comfortably, and the examiner stands behind them.
-The examiner stabilizes the patient’s scapula (shoulder blade) with one hand to prevent scapular movement during the test.
-The examiner passively flexes the patient’s arm forward while internally rotating it, bringing the greater tuberosity of the humerus (the bony bump on the upper arm) under the acromion.
+- The patient sits comfortably while the examiner stands behind them, stabilizing the patient’s scapula with one hand to prevent scapular movement.
+The examiner passively flexes the patient’s arm forward while internally rotating it, bringing the greater tuberosity of the humerus under the acromion.

-- The patient sits with their arm flexed at the shoulder and elbow to 90 degrees.
-The examiner stabilizes the patient’s shoulder with one hand and internally rotates the arm with the other hand.
+- The patient sits with the shoulder and elbow flexed to 90 degrees.
+The examiner stabilizes the shoulder with one hand and internally rotates the arm with the other.

 - Tests for impingement

-- Positive: The test is considered positive if the patient experiences pain in the anterior shoulder during internal rotation.
+- Positive: pain in the anterior shoulder during internal rotation

-- The patient sits with their arm flexed at the shoulder and elbow to 90 degrees.
-The examiner stabilizes the patient’s shoulder with one hand and internally rotates the arm with the other hand.
+- The patient sits with the shoulder and elbow flexed to 90 degrees.
+The examiner stabilizes the shoulder with one hand and internally rotates the arm with the other.

 - Acromioclavicular (AC) joint